corndel-swe/ksb-explorer/README.md

 - [JavaScript in JSX with Curly Braces](https://react.dev/learn/javascript-in-jsx-with-curly-braces)
 - [Rendering Lists](https://react.dev/learn/rendering-lists)

+> [!TIP]
+>
+> Struggling with where to start?
+Trying creating a component that just
+> contains the paragraph elements `<p>`.
+Then, create another component that
+> creates the list, itself rendering the previous component.

 ### Level 2

 Once the components are working, try adding some CSS to make the whole thing a